pulseman805ufmv/instagram-android-engagement-automation-bot/README.md

 **How is targeting handled for engagement actions?**
 Targeting modules support engaging via hashtags, locations, explore browsing, or seed profiles.
 Each module feeds a task queue that deduplicates targets and applies filters before executing actions.

+# FAQs

+## Does the bot use the Instagram API?

+No. The worker controls the installed Android app through ADB and uiautomator2, so execution happens through device UI rather than an Instagram API integration.
+That means selectors, screen state, app lifecycle, and device connectivity are operational dependencies.

+## Can it run across more than one connected Android device?

+Yes.
+The project supports parallel workers across connected Android devices, with each worker tied to its own device session.
+Logs, screenshots, health information, and account activity stay associated with the worker that produced them, which makes device-specific failures easier to isolate.

+## How are rate limits and cooldowns handled?

+Limits are configuration controls applied before actions execute.
+Allowed time windows, daily caps, per-action quotas, cooldown intervals, randomized delays, and safe-mode settings determine whether the next queued action may proceed.
+Those controls reduce bursty behavior but do not override platform enforcement or guarantee account status.

 ---

 ## Performance & Reliability Benchmarks